MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/semantic-zoom.md

 ## Get the sample code

-- [XAML Controls Gallery sample](https://github.com/Microsoft/Xaml-Controls-Gallery) - See all the XAML controls in an interactive format.
+- [WinUI 2 Gallery sample](https://github.com/Microsoft/WinUI-Gallery) - See all the XAML controls in an interactive format.

 ## Related articles